Aloe africana, Aloe barbadensis, Aloe ferox, Aloe perryi, Aloe spicata, Aloe vera.

 may also aid in relieving mental and emotional burnout.
 This may be useful for women

-who are prone to hot flashes.
+who have hot flashes.

-sure you use a brand of gel that won’t have a laxative side effect.
+a brand of gel that won’t have a laxative side effect.

 Aloe vera is available as a tablet, gel, or liquid for internal use.
 It comes as a